dzlatic/fulfilment-tasks/README.md

 ```
     {
-        name: "Name of the task to be shown on the button",
+        name: string valie, name of the task to be shown on the button",
-        **url**: "URL of the fulfillment task webhook, typically created in IMI, but not limited to",
+        url: string value, URL of the fulfillment task webhook, typically created in IMI, but not limited to,
-        active: false or true, in case you want to have some "fake" buttons, with no webhook defined
+        active: boolean, false or true, in case you want to have some "fake" buttons, with no webhook defined
     }
 ```

-Bare in mind that your webhook URL will be supplied with foillowing parameters:
+Please keep in mind that your webhook URL will be supplied with following parameters in JSON body:

 ```
       {
         preferredChannel: string value that yiou can use as selector in your flow
         msisdn: string valie, that you can use as the customer address on the selected channel       of further communication ,
         username: string value, a unique customer identifier in your CJaaS database.
-Please refer to [rich customer history](https://github.com/dzlatic/rich-customer-history) for more details.
+Please refer to rich customer history widget for more details.
         eventParent: string value of last parent event ID in customer history, so that you can attach child events in your webhook flow, if you want to.
       }
 ```